 When Jesus was asked for eschatological signs, He gave none.
 Instead, He pointed to the new thing that would characterize the age from Pentecost onward — the church's preaching of the good news as a witness to all nations (Glasser, 48).

 One would expect missionaries to be quite happy with this understanding of Matthew 24:14.
-It would be wrong to conclude, however, that they are the only ones saying we are today seeing the fulfillment of this prophecy.
+It would be wrong to conclude that they are the only ones saying we are today seeing the fulfillment of this prophecy.
 They have plenty of company, and respectable company at that.
 It is a view quite compatible with both the inaugurated and the teleological schools of eschatological interpretation.
-It would certainly be the preferred understanding of the post-millennialists (without excluding, on the other hand, any of the other millennial views).
+It would certainly be the preferred understanding of the postmillennialists (without excluding, on the other hand, any of the other millennial views).

 It has been argued that Jesus' purpose in His response to His disciples was not to give them a detailed, sequential chart of events.
 Rather, He was offering general answers, utilizing the literary style of other apocalyptic literature in which, said A.E.
 Harvey of Oxford University, "the drama is not made to unfold in an orderly progression, but the description keeps turning back on itself to fill in details belonging to an earlier phase" (Harvey, 93).
-Thus, just because Jesus does clearly prophesy some first century events in Matthew 24 does not necessarily mean that all the events mentioned in this chapter must take place within that time frame.
+Thus, just because Jesus does clearly prophesy some First Century events in Matthew 24 does not necessarily mean that all the events mentioned in this chapter must take place within that time frame.
 A. T. Robertson took an illustration from the art world to explain what he believes Jesus is doing: "In a painting, the artist by skillful perspective may give on the same surface the inside of a room, the fields outside the window, and the sky far beyond" (Robertson, 188).

 Then, it must be noted that Jesus seems to be telling His followers what they should look for.
-This would seem to support a pre-Parousia fulfillment rather than one which takes place after the Rapture of the Church (i.e. Jesus' followers).
+This would seem to support a pre-Parousia fulfillment rather than one that takes place after the Rapture of the Church (i.e. Jesus' followers).
 Horace Fenton Jr. of the Latin American Mission and the framers of the Frankfurt Declaration are in agreement that the larger context in which the verse is found clearly has Jesus saying that this prophesied preaching would take place before His return, not after (Fenton, 63; Beyerhaus, 292).

 Cambridge professor H.B.
 Swete sees a connection between Matthew 24:14 and the two witnesses described in Revelation 11.
 Then he goes on to affirm that "the witnesses represent the Church in her function of witness-bearing" (Swete, 134; cf. Harvey, 813 and Plummer, 290).
 Actually, the phrase that the beast "shall make war" against the two witnesses would be strange wording if it only applies to two specific individuals.
 Groups make war against each other.
 Conflicts between individuals are described with different terminology.